101 W. 8th Ave.

 Scholarly activity is obtained in a variety of ways – from a QI Matrix to original research and everything in between.
 Residents are encouraged to submit their work for publication and/or presentation at local, regional and national meetings.

-The two interns from both housestaff teams complete a QI matrix that assists with defining an identified problem and determining how the safety issue impacts care.
+The two interns from both the orange and green housestaff teams complete a QI matrix that assists with defining an identified problem and determining how the safety issue impacts care.
 This is presented at teaching conference and opens up a discussion about possible solutions.
 Some of these identified issues are used in the Systems of Medicine course where further development into a QI project occurs.

 Each resident prepares a QI project annually using his/her clinical patient data which is then presented and discussed in the ambulatory teaching conference.